aws-samples/non-profit-blockchain/new-member/README.md

 ## Step 15: Account B queries the chaincode
 On the Fabric client node in Account B.

 Query the chaincode on Fabric peer.
+This may take 30-60s as the peer node must create and build the Docker image used for hosting the chaincode.

 Execute the following script: